 In addition, there are complex histologic features of clots that could contribute to response or resistance to therapeutic efforts.
 Recently, clot components, such as NETs and von Willebrand factor, are increasingly thought to play a pivotal role in thrombus formation and stability.
-NETs, for example, are webs of DNA fibers that are typically used as a defensive mechanism against infectious organisms.
-However, NETs have also been firmly implicated in the creation of thromboses: They influence the coagulation cascade, create a scaffold for RBCs, and promote platelet adhesion and aggregation.
-Not surprisingly, clots with greater composition of NETs exhibit greater resistance to endovascular therapy, with greater procedural times and number of device passes.
-Platelet-rich clots have higher levels of both von Willebrand factor and NETs, possibly explaining the resistance of such clots to thrombolytic effort.
-Si,64
+NETs, for example, are webs of DNA fibers that are typically used as a defensive mechanism against infectious organisms.59 However, NETs have also been firmly implicated in the creation of thromboses: They influence the coagulation cascade, create a scaffold for RBCs, and promote platelet adhesion and aggregation.^{60,61} Not surprisingly, clots with greater composition of NETs exhibit greater resistance to endovascular therapy, with greater procedural times and number of device passes.62 Platelet-rich clots have higher levels of both von Willebrand factor and NETs, possibly explaining the resistance of such clots to thrombolytic effort.^{63,64}

 Targeted therapies for these components are being developed.
-Recombinant a disintegrin and metalloprotease with thrombospondin type 1 repeats (ADAMTS13) cleaves von Willebrand factor and has been successfully used in mice to decrease infarct volume.
-Decomposition of Decoxyribonuclease I has been shown to accelerate clot lysis by acting on intrathrombus NETs.
-Decoxyribonuclease I has been shown to accelerate clot lysis by acting on intrathrombus NETs.
-Decoxyribonuclease I has been shown to accelerate clot lysis by acting on intrathrombus NETs.
-Decoxyribonuclease I has been shown to accelerate clot lysis by acting on intrathrombus NETs.
-Decoxyribonuclease I has been shown to accelerate clot lysis by acting on intrathrombus NETs.
+Recombinant a disintegrin and metalloprotease with thrombospondin type 1 repeats (ADAMTS13) cleaves von Willebrand factor and has been successfully used in mice to decrease infarct volume.65 Deoxyribonuclease I has been shown to accelerate clot lysis by acting on intrathrombus NETs.60 Eventually, novel therapeutic efforts such as these may be used as part of an increasingly complex arsenal of stroke treatment options.